| |

 Is the Cineplex’s CineClub Worth it?

 Cineplex’s rewards program, Scene+, has gone through a major revamp the past couple of years.
-One of its latest additions is the CineClub paid membership designed for movie lovers, but there is more to it.
-Today, we will break down the features and benefits of the program to see how to maximize its value, and whether it is worth it.
+One of the latest additions is the CineClub paid membership designed for movie lovers.
+Today, we will look at the features and benefits of the program to see how to maximize its value, and see its worth it.

 CineClub highlights